 If You Have Concerns About a Possible Pharmaceutical Injury

 While the FDA was swift in its response to this situation, letters and warnings can only go so far in safeguarding the public against dangerous medications.
 If you or a family member has been hurt because of a drug, you owe it to yourself to seek legal counsel about your case as soon as possible.
 To schedule a free initial consultation with one of our Bowling Green pharmaceutical injury lawyers, call English, Lucas, Priest and Owsley at 270-781-6500.
-We represent people injured by dangerous drugs, medical malpractice, and nursing home abuse throughout south central Kentucky and beyond.
+We represent people injured by dangerous drugs, car accidents, tractor trailer accidents and much more throughout south central Kentucky and beyond.

 Related Blog Posts